 An interesting fact about this theatre is that it still uses water to operate its iron curtains.
 Originally this water was sourced from the Thames River using hydraulically operated lifts, but now this is done using an electric pump.

 Some of the most popular and well received productions to have graced the stage here include ‘Blood Brothers’, ‘Five Guys Named Moe’, ‘Cat on a Hot Tin Roof’, and ‘Cabaret’.
-Currently, Lyric Theatre London plays host to ‘Thriller Live’, a concert revue celebrating and paying homage to the music of The Jackson 5 and the solo work of Michael Jackson.
+Currently, Lyric Theatre London plays host to ‘Get Up Stand Up!
+Bob Marley a widely acclaimed musical that traces the life of music legend Bob Marley.

 Address: 29 Shaftesbury Ave, Soho, London W1D 7ES, UK